srinivassakthi/srinivassakthi/README.md

 # 👋 Hi, I'm Srinivas SakthiAruna

 🎓 I'm a Master's student in Geoinformatics & Spatial Data Science at the University of Münster, Germany.
-🌍 Passionate about solving real-world challenges using GIS, Remote Sensing and Spatial Analytics.
+🌍 Focused on the creation of solutions for real-world challenges using GIS, Remote Sensing and Spatial Analytics.
 🛠️ Skilled in  QGIS, ArcGIS, Python, R, JavaScript, Spatial SQL, and Modern geospatial web development tools.
-📈 Focused on creating data-driven mapping tools that support sustainable agriculture, urban planning, and climate resilience.
+📈 Dedicated to creating data-driven mapping tools that support sustainable agriculture, urban planning, and climate resilience.

 ---